roycms/jina-embeddings-v2-base-en/README.md

 ## Intended Usage & Model Info

 `jina-embedding-b-en-v2` is an English, monolingual **embedding model** supporting **8192 sequence length**.
-It is based on a Bert architecture (Jina Bert) that supports the symmetric bidirectional variant of [ALiBi](https://arxiv.org/abs/2108.12409) to support longer sequence length.
+It is based on a Bert architecture (JinaBert) that supports the symmetric bidirectional variant of [ALiBi](https://arxiv.org/abs/2108.12409) to allow longer sequence length.
 The backbone `jina-bert-b-en-v2` is pretrained on the C4 dataset.
 The model is further trained on Jina AI's collection of more than 400 millions of sentence pairs and hard negatives.
 These pairs were obtained from various domains and were carefully selected through a thorough cleaning process.